pheelwell/pheelwell-garden/src/site/notes/Promises of Victory/Worldbuilding/Faction Overview.md

 > [!quote] Quote
 > "Naruun offers us solace in our darkest moments and hope for a brighter future.
 Through our sacrifices, we prove our devotion, and in turn, we are granted the power to shape our destinies." - Unknown Commoner

 The Cult of the Gifted is a group of individuals who worship Naruun.
 Many of its members have experienced great loss or tragedy in their lives and seek solace through their faith in Naruun.
-The cult has been gaining power as more people join their ranks, and they have dispatched preachers throughout the Basin to spread their message.
+The cult has been gaining power as more people join their ranks, and they have dispatched preachers throughout [[Promises of Victory/Worldbuilding/Regions/The Basin\|the Basin]] to spread their message.

 Cult acolytes wear bright white robes with purple stitching as a symbol of their devotion.
 Their magic often resembles dust and exhibits moth-like behavior.
 The Cult of the Gifted believes that by sacrificing innocents or offering valuable possessions to Naruun, they will be rewarded with eternal life, supernatural powers, or even the resurrection of lost loved ones.

 Their ultimate goal is to please Naruun enough for him to fulfill their wishes and grant them power over life and death.
-As their influence spreads and more people are drawn into their web of deception, the danger they pose to the Basin grows ever greater.
+As their influence spreads and more people are drawn into their web of deception, the danger they pose to [[Promises of Victory/Worldbuilding/Regions/The Basin\|the Basin]] grows ever greater.

 > [!seed] Adventure Hook: A close friend or family member of one of the party members has gone missing after attending a meeting held by The Cult of the Gifted.
 The party must investigate this disappearance and uncover the dark secrets hidden within this seemingly benevolent organization.